-"Frolics" were historically events where hundreds of families gathered to raise a barn in one week.
+The term “Frolic” describes a tradition in which hundreds of families gather to raise a barn in one week.
 Frolics were a demonstration of what is possible when a community comes together to build its future.

 Meet the Team